 Here's a dessert you can feel good about eating!
 Fresh fruit and zippy jalapeno make a tasty filling for sweetened tortillas.
 Fruit-flavored yogurt or honey can be drizzled over the tortillas if desired. —Diane Halferty, Corpus Christi, Texas

 My grandma loved these so much, she would hide them from my grandpa!
 I think of her every time I make a batch.
 Like Mexican spice?
-Try stirring in a little chili powder. —Michele Lovio, Thousand Oaks, CA
+Try stirring in a little chili powder. —Michele Lovio, Thousand Oaks, California

 Infused with a sweet silky mixture using a trio of milks, these little cakes are three times as good.
 Because they soak overnight, they're an ideal make-ahead dessert for an upcoming fiesta. —Taste of Home Test Kitchen